 Don’t think you can spare 15 minutes?
-Check out the 15/150 Challenge to find time each month to focus on working on your business rather than in your business through peer accountability.
+Check out Your ROI Club to find time each month to focus on working on your business rather than in your business through peer accountability.

 My passion is to help growth-minded entrepreneurs like you find ways to plan for your version of a successful future.
 I do this through courses, consulting, and a community of like-minded people.
 Reach out for a free ½ hour conversation if you’re curious to learn more!